 1. Get a beach house

-And when you’re looking at beach houses, don’t downplay the need for the shore to really be at your doorstep.
+When you’re looking at beach houses, don’t downplay the need for the shore to really be at your doorstep.
 Because a 200-meter walk with bub and beach toys in the blazing summer sun is also not fun.

 2. When selecting an island, small is beautiful

-Unless your kids love lengthy car rides, anywhere you can drive from one end of the island to the other in 30 to 40 minutes is ideal (e.g. Milos, Paros, Skiathos, Alonissos, but not Mykonos).
+Unless your kids love lengthy car rides, anywhere you can drive from one end of the island to the other in 30 to 40 minutes is ideal (e.g. Milos, Paros, Skopelos, Alonissos, but not Mykonos).
 Too large (e.g. Crete, Kefalonia, Evia), and you might have to suffer hour-long road trips to get to key attractions (and back).
 Small is simple, and simple, oftentimes less stressful.
-Just remember that small islands also have fewer accommodation options, so it’s critical to book early (more than nine months ahead, ideally) to secure the star finds.
+Just remember that small islands also have fewer accommodation options, so it’s critical to book early (more than nine months ahead, ideally) to secure star finds.

-3. Research your beaches (for summer and shoulder season travellers)
+3. Research your beaches

 Even lazy beach days require pro-planning prowess.
 A good dose of foresight and a little research goes a long way: Are the waters calm and shallow?
-Where should you go on windy days (check wind direction for the day here)?
+Where should you go on windy days (check wind strength and direction here)?
 Is it organised (i.e. with sunbeds and umbrellas) or without shade?
 Where will you go for food and drink?
 Is parking right behind or do you have to descend 300 steps to get there?
-And then, there’s what to bringIf you like to pack light, make sure you select an island with enough organised beach options for you.
+And then, there’s what to bring.
+If you like to pack light, make sure you select an island with enough organised beach options for you.

 With kids, we appreciate all the space we can get.
 Including that patio set in an olive grove embellished with a flower garden and lemon and pomegranate fruit trees.
 And while Airbnbs in some countries are not always the best idea, in Greece, many are run as professionally as hotels.
 Some even provide a daily cleaning service (although twice-weekly housekeeping is more usual).
 Better equipped, breakfasts, snacks and the occasional home-cooked meal are just easier to prepare in a full kitchen.